adammathes/snkt/README.md

 `tagone tag_two a_third_tag fourth`

-Tags are accessible in each post struct via the `Tags` field.
+Tags are accessible in each post via the `Tags` field.

-To create archives of tags, create a template named `tags` -- it will behave the same as an `archive` template, but create a file at HTML_DIR/tag/tag_name/index.html for each unique tag.
+To create pages by tag, create a template named `tags`.

+This creates a file at OUTPUT_DIR/tag/tag_name/index.html for each tag.

+It will have access to the same variables as an `archive` template with the additional `.Tag` for the tag name.

-### Binary Files as Posts
+## Binary Files as Posts

 Preliminary support to treat binary files as standalone posts.